-Prerequisites: EDCO 604, EDSE 605 or EDEL 605

-Corequisites: EDSE 620 or EDEL 620; or if waived, one of the following: EDSE 606, EDSE 607, EDSE 608, EDSE 609, or EDEL 606The purpose of this course is to familiarize candidates with technology applications commonly found in educational settings.
-The course addresses effectively identifying, locating, evaluating, designing, preparing, and efficiently using technology as instructional resources in the classroom to positively impact student learning.
+Prerequisites: EDCO 604, EDSE 605 or EDEL 605 Corequisites: EDSE 620 or EDEL 620; or if waived, one of the following: EDSE 606, EDSE 607, EDSE 608, EDSE 609, or EDEL 606 and efficiently using technology as instructional resources in the classroom to positively impact student learning.
 The course is designed to meet the requirements of the International Society for Technology in Education NETS Standards for Teachers.
 Candidates will learn to use a variety of technologies (including computers) to develop and enhance classroom instruction, communication, and management.
 Topics will focus on hardware and software to develop skills in word processing, using spreadsheets, use of the Web, evaluating educational software and web pages, using multimedia, and creating web pages.